hieunt84/play-k8s-backup/02-staging-v2/01-deploy-cluster-k8s/guide.md

 ### Intro
-- using vagrant deploy cluster k8s version 1.18.1
+- using vagrant deploy cluster k8s version 1.21.5
-- using vagrant deploy cluster k8s version 1.20.11
+- using csi-driver-nfs

 ### Steps
 1. Start your cluster